swatipriya05/OIBSIP/README.md

 # OIBSIP
-These are my internship project of Oasis Infobytes Author - Swati Priya
+These are my internship project of Oasis Infobytes.
+Author - Swati Priya